Jone Blikra: Civic career

 Blikra is police officer by education and worked in the police from 1985 to 2019.
 From 1992 to 1993 he served as police for the United Nations Protection Force.

 He chaired the Telemark chapter of the Norwegian Police Federation from 1999 to 2006.
-From 2012 to 2014 he held the position of lensmann (leader of a rural police district) in Drangedal.
+From 2012 to 2014 he held the position of lensmann (leader of a rural police district) in Drangedal Municipality.

 Blikra previously chaired the board of Teater Ibsen, a theatre based in Skien.